10 Movies to Watch If you are Learning French

 6. La science des rêves (2006)

-Known in English as “The Science of Dreams,” this Michel Gondry written and directed film is a 2006 surrealistic science fantasy and entertaining comedy.
+Known in English as “The Science of Dreams,” this Michel Gondry-written and directed film is a 2006 surrealistic science fantasy and entertaining comedy.

 The movie features Charlotte Gainsbourg, Alan Charbat, Gael Garcia, and Miou-Miou.